Blog » Featured » What is an SKU? The Ultimate Guide To Unique Product Identifiers.

 The SKU and UPC are both necessary codes for almost any product sold to a retail store.
 The difference is pretty simple, but it’s an important distinction that can have a big impact on how products are tracked and purchased.

 A UPC is a 12-digit barcode that uniquely identifies a product.
 It was designed to be scanned at a speed of 100 scans per second by a laser scanner and could only encode numbers.
+The first digit represented the type of item, followed by a manufacturer’s code.
+This meant that each manufacturer had its interpretation of the individual digits.

 In contrast, an SKU (Stock Keeping Unit) is an alphanumeric identifier for products sold in retail stores.
 In many cases, it replaces the UPC as it is cheaper to print up and therefore more popular with retailers.